amirzayi/relay/readme.md

 > [!IMPORTANT]
 > Make sure application has privilege to connect to network and change filesystem.

+> [!TIP]
+> If you increase the size of read/write buffer.
+Operating system can touch the I/O device less.
+And it can read/write larger blocks in each operation.
+Then, the performance gets better.
+Choose buffer size on powers of two with non-negative exponents to achieve more performance and speed.

 ## Flags
 ```
 -h, --help              help for relay
 -i, --ip        ip      sender machine binding ip address (default 0.0.0.0)
 -p, --port      int     application running port(default 55555)
 -t, --timeout   int     connection timeout in second (default 30)
+-b, --buffer    int     buffer size in byte (default 1048576)
 -w, --width     int     progress bar width (default 25)
 -l, --silent    bool    silent transfer (default false)
 ```